Abnormal faeces in dogs and cats

 • A greasy, grey stool may result from too much fat in the animal’s diet, which can trigger pancreatitis (inflammation of the pancreas that can range from very mild to life threatening).

 • A black, tarry stool typically indicates the presence of blood somewhere in the upper digestive system.
-It could be caused by injury to the GI tract from indiscriminate eating, or by a very serious disease such as cancer.
+It could be caused by injury, cancer or presence of gastric ulcers in the upper gastrointestinal tract.

 Causes of Constipation